kernelpanic1/kernelpanic1/README.md

 - Hi, We're @kernelpanic1
 - We develop wix web sites for clients
+- Trust us to develop the website of all your business / personal needs
 - Reach out to us via email : kernelpanic.idm@gmail.com

 <!---